stefichjo/toki-pona/toki-sin.md

 |:-|:-|:-|:-|
 | *she* | *I* | *reptile* | *eye* |

-The particles "en" and "anu" become "-en" and "-an". "-en" is also used for subjects.
+The particles "en" and "anu" become "-en" and "-an". "-en" is also used for subjects (but not after prepositions).

 | ike anu pona → ilkan bon | ona en sina → on sinen | sina sin. → sinen ŝin. |
 |:-|:-|:-|